Alvearie/hri-mgmt-api/test/README.md

     NOTE: Ensure that your Ruby versions match across terminal default, Gemfile, and Gemfile.lock.
 If using IntelliJ, Ruby version in your module should match as well.

 8. (Optional) To run tests locally, export these environment variables.
-You can get most of the values from GitHub actions.
-Check IBM cloud service credentials or our password manager for secure ones.
+Most of the values can be found in `.github/workflows/ci-workflow.yml`, and the remaining values should be found in your password manager or cloud service.

-    - ELASTIC_URL - Found in GitHub actions
+    - ELASTIC_URL
-    - ELASTIC_USERNAME - Found in GitHub actions
+    - ELASTIC_USERNAME - cloud service
-    - ELASTIC_PASSWORD - IBM Cloud -> Elasticsearch service -> Service credentials -> elastic-search-credential -> "password" field
+    - ELASTIC_PASSWORD - cloud service
-    - KAFKA_PASSWORD - Password Manager
-    - COS_URL - Found in GitHub actions
+    - COS_URL
-    - IAM_CLOUD_URL - Found in GitHub actions
+    - IAM_CLOUD_URL - password manager
-    - CLOUD_API_KEY - Password Manager
+    - CLOUD_API_KEY - password manager
+    - KAFKA_BROKERS
-    - KAFKA_BROKERS - Found in GitHub actions
+    - KAFKA_PASSWORD - cloud service
-    - APPID_URL - Found in GitHub actions
+    - APPID_URL
-    - APPID_TENANT - Found in GitHub actions
+    - APPID_TENANT
-    - JWT_AUDIENCE_ID - Found in GitHub actions
+    - JWT_AUDIENCE_ID
+    - TENANT_ID

    You will also need to set an environment variable called BRANCH_NAME that corresponds to your current working branch.